1985 Greek presidential election: Parliamentary votes for president

-Parliamentary rules

 Sartzetakis was the sole candidate since the political opposition from New Democracy, led by Mitsotakis, abstained.
-According to the Constitution of 1975, up to three rounds of a parliamentary vote were permitted for presidential candidates; the first two rounds required more than 200 votes out of 300 members of parliament, and in the third round, 180 votes out of 300.
+According to the Constitution of 1975, up to three rounds of a parliamentary vote were permitted for presidential candidates; the first two rounds required more than 200 votes out of 300 members of parliament, and the third, 180 votes out of 300.
 If all three rounds failed, then new elections would be held.
-Papandreou could only rely upon approximately 164 MPs (he had expelled six PASOK MPs for criticizing him since 1981), 12 MPs from the communist party (KKE), and five independent MPs (about 182).

-Vote eligibility of the acting president

-The opposition raised the issue of whether Alevras could participate in the parliamentary vote for his successor, requesting to be precluded from the presidential vote and his deputy rights while acting president.
-Specifically, the Constitution of 1975 states that the president's office is incompatible with any other office (Article 30).
-Constitutional scholars supported this viewpoint.
-Specifically, academic Nikolaos Saripolos believed that only the Constituent Assembly could determine whether Alevras could vote.
-PASOK argued that there was no explicit provision in the constitution, so this issue should be resolved in the Parliament; an opinion from Grigorios Kasimatis and friend of Papandreou.
-Ultimately, the PASOK-dominated parliament decided to allow it, with New Democracy deputies leaving the chamber.
-PASOK deputy Agamemnon Koutsogiorgas later argued in Parliament that the issue raised by constitutional scholars on Alevras' ineligibility to vote due to Article 30 in the Constitution applies only to elected presidents and therefore does not apply to Alevras.
+Having expelled six PASOK MPs for criticizing him, he could only rely on 164 of his own MPs, 12 MPs from KKE, and five independent MPs (about 181).
+The opposition raised the issue of whether Alevras should be precluded from the presidential vote and his deputy's rights while acting president, as Article 30 of the Constitution of 1975 stated that the president's office was incompatible with other offices.
+On the advice of Grigorios Kasimatis, PASOK argued that there was no explicit provision in the constitution and put it to the PASOK-controlled Parliament, which allowed it.
+PASOK deputy Agamemnon Koutsogiorgas later argued in Parliament that the issue raised by constitutional scholars on Alevras' ineligibility to vote due to Article 30 in the Constitution applied only to elected presidents and would not have applied to Alevras.